auperatech/VMSS2.0/README.md

 # Announcement: Aupera VMSS 2.0 - Free for AMD Contest Participants

-We're excited to announce that Aupera is offering VMSS 2.0, our cutting-edge Video Machine-Learning Streaming Server, for **free** to developers participating in the [AMD Pervasive AI Developer Contest](https://www.hackster.io/contests/amd2023#challengeNav).
-This developer version enables both development and runtime environments to quickly build complex Video AI applications with no code required.
+Participants in the the [AMD Pervasive AI Developer Contest](https://www.hackster.io/contests/amd2023#challengeNav) can now access Aupera's powerful Video Machine-Learning Streaming Server (VMSS 2.0) completely for **free**!
+This developer version empowers you to rapidly build complex Video AI applications without writing any code.

 VMSS is a software application that functions as a **V**ideo **M**achine-Learning **S**treaming **S**erver.
 Its primary purpose is to provide video analytic services to multiple video streams while efficiently utilizing multiple FPGA resources on a server system.